 View Pre-Professional Programs

-The program combines lectures and laboratory learning experiences in both its core and elective courses.
-Typically, the program requires 39 credits of biology-related coursework and 33 credits of physics, chemistry, and mathematics.
-The required courses offered within the major cover various biological fields, which allow students to study areas of particular interest more thoroughly.
+The Bachelor of Arts in Biology program at Hilbert College combines lectures and laboratory learning experiences in both its core and elective courses.
+Typically, the program requires 39 credits of biology-related coursework and 33 credits of physics, chemistry and mathematics.
+The required courses offered within the major cover various biological fields, allowing you to study areas of personal interest more thoroughly.

-Our students can do an honors project or perform independent research with a faculty member in the Natural Sciences and Math Department, which will help develop additional skills and provide other opportunities to apply the acquired knowledge to their chosen career path.
-We also offer several other biology courses to non-majors that relate to biological concepts in the context of contemporary issues, such as global warming, climate change, GMOs, etc., that society is facing today because of technological advances.
+You will also have the opportunity to complete an honors project or perform independent research with a faculty member in the Natural Sciences and Math Department, which will help you develop additional skills and provide other opportunities to apply the acquired knowledge to your chosen career path.
+Our program also offers several other biology courses to non-majors that relate to biological concepts in the context of issues that society is facing today, such as global warming, climate change, GMOs, etc.

 Application forms, procedures and additional information